Proven Techniques for Reining In Supply Chain Costs

 The TPC model enables hospitals to aggregate their volume to wield increased purchasing power.
 By drawing upon the combined expertise of Members, TPC gives physicians, nurses, pharmacists and other clinical specialists a method to evaluate products and assess their financial value, as well as their impact on the quality of care.
 We have found a niche in custom contracting for high-value, complex PPI categories, such as spine and cardiology.
 By initiating conversations with physicians early in the process we can more effectively evaluate and analyze differences across products and vendors.

 TPC collaborates with Members to create a better understanding of the market landscape and drive better decision making.
-Together, we level-set technology across multiple manufacturers in complex categories and drive standardization in pricing.
+Together, we level-set technology across multiple manufacturers in complex categories and drive standardization.
 TPC works with Clinical Value Analysis Teams (CVATs) and Physician Sub-Committees (PSCs) comprised of clinical leaders from each Member facility.
 These groups offer functionally equivalent, cost-effective solutions to promote a culture of clinical excellence and financial stewardship for all TPC Members.
 Functional equivalence is determined by objective review of the product using specific, predetermined criteria, and not based on clinical or operational preference.
 The members of CVATs and PSCs are of vital importance as they serve as clinical advisors and initiative champions, and provide clinical input into product decisions.

 Through TPC’s custom contracts, Members have achieved significant savings in multiple product categories including, $3.45 million in Cardiac Rhythm Management, $3.5 million in Spinal Implants, and $1.6 million in Interventional Cardiology.
 As healthcare systems across the country are seeking ways to generate cost savings in the complex category of supply chain, the TPC collaborative model has proven results in reducing supply chain expenses, especially in the challenging area of PPI.